MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/alerts-logs-insights.md

 ## Set up alerts using Insights

-Alerts can be set up using Azure Insights workbooks if the Insights function has been configured, via the Azure portal, for your clusters.
-If your clusters aren't monitored, see the following [How to configure Azure portal to monitor Azure Stack HCI clusters - Azure Stack HCI | Microsoft Docs](../manage/monitor-hci-single.md) to enable Insights monitoring for your cluster before setting up alerts.
+Alerts can be set up in Azure portal, using Azure Insights workbooks, if the Insights function has been configured for your clusters.
+If your clusters aren't monitored, see the following [How to configure Azure portal to monitor Azure Stack HCI clusters - Azure Stack HCI | Microsoft Docs](../manage/monitor-hci-single.md) to enable Insights monitoring for before setting up alerts.

 > [!IMPORTANT]
 > It could take 15 minutes to collect these logs and is not a recommended method for high severity alerts.